cefet-rj-dal/harbinger/examples/anomalies/hanr_garch.md

+GARCH-based regression anomaly detection: This detector estimates a GARCH model to capture conditional heteroskedasticity and flags observations with large standardized residuals as anomalies.
+A common configuration is sGARCH(1,1) with an ARMA mean.
+Residuals are summarized and thresholded using `harutils()`.

 The GARCH-based detector models conditional heteroskedasticity and flags large standardized residuals as anomalies.
 We will:

 - Load and visualize a sample anomaly dataset